LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>9</sup> I will praise thee, O Lord, among the people: I will sing unto thee among the nations.
 <sup>10</sup> For thy mercy [is] great unto the heavens, and thy truth unto the clouds.
 <sup>11</sup> Be thou exalted, O God, above the heavens: [let] thy glory [be] above all the earth.

 ## Chapter 58

-<sup>1</sup> «To the chief Musician, Altaschith, Michtam of David.» Do ye indeed speak righteousness, O congregation? do ye judge uprightly, O ye sons of men?
+> _To the chief Musician, Altaschith, Michtam of David._

+<sup>1</sup> Do ye indeed speak righteousness, O congregation? do ye judge uprightly, O ye sons of men?
 <sup>2</sup> Yea, in heart ye work wickedness; ye weigh the violence of your hands in the earth.
 <sup>3</sup> The wicked are estranged from the womb: they go astray as soon as they be born, speaking lies.
 <sup>4</sup> Their poison [is] like the poison of a serpent: [they are] like the deaf adder [that] stoppeth her ear;